+Recommendation: PHAs should request that labs include confirmatory carbapenemase test results as “child” linkages to the “parent” organism ID.
+If this isn’t possible, PHAs should be aware of what carbapenemase test (if any) a lab uses, and what phenotypes trigger its use.

-eported as CRE carbapenem susceptibilities We have several hospital facilities that send out their tests to a reference lab.
+Organisms reported as CRE without carbapenem susceptibilities (MICs or interpretations) .
+We have several hospital facilities that send out their tests to a reference lab.
 The reference lab is not able to send their susceptibilities through our legacy ELR feed.
 The hospital is unable to incorporate the susceptibilities into the EMR/ELR system as well.
 Electronic information gap.
 MA has to contact the hospital for susceptibilities or if we know the current guidelines are in effect then we can accept the S, I , R results.
 We also sometimes don’t even receive the S, I, R results which means you have to take it on face value from that facility what they are reporting is in fact a CRE (UMASS Memorial).

 Appendices: